N-O-E-D/Progetto_PDS/source/client/client.md

 ### class PathStatusMap
 Thread Safe class wrapping a map that contains path as key and sync status as value.
 Constructor receive the root path and populates the map with all the sub paths, with the default value NotSynced

+### TODO
+* aggionrare struttura dati dopo comunicazione asincrona -> handler?
+* gestire la saturazione della coda -> tengo le 1024 modifche più recenti e prima di eseguirle faccio sincornizzazione
+* autenticazione
+* sistemazione del codice